dhoneck/ping-notifier/README.md

 # ping_notifier
-A ping utility that can send an email via Gmail when hosts go online.
+A ping utility that can send an email via various mail servers when hosts go online.